-We have audited the financial statements of Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the years ended December 31, 2022 and 2021 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of the Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the years ended December 31, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Authority as of December 31, 2022 and 2021 and the respective changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Authority as of December 31, 2023 and 2022 and the respective changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.